8th Grade: Get ready for the big time.

 Focus on you.

-It's time to start thinking and talking about what you want to do when you graduate.
+Itʼs never too early to start thinking and talking about what you want to do when you graduate.

-The adults in your life-family, teachers, counselors, coaches, mentors-are there to help you channel your ideas and interest into personal goals.
-Get comfortable with these types of conversations, because you’re going to have a lot of them in the next five years!
+The adults in your life—family, teachers, counselors, coaches, mentors—are there to help you channel your ideas and interests into personal goals.
+Although it may feel overwhelming, weʼre all here to help you succeed!

 Next Steps